UniPiTechnology/evok/README.md

 It is possible that some (or all) of the above steps will already have been finished previously; in that case simply continue on with the next steps.
 Performing all the steps will ensure you have the latest version of the software installed.

+You can use the following commands to update your EVOK package distribution to a new version:

+    sudo su
+    apt-get update
+    apt-get upgrade
+    reboot

-## Legacy installation process using a shell script
+## Legacy installation process using a shell script (REQUIRED FOR UNIPI 1.1!)

 In order to install EVOK on Neuron you will need an SD card with a standard ***Raspbian Jessie*** or ***Raspbian Stretch*** image.
 It is also necessary to enable SSH on the image by creating an empty file named "ssh" in the boot partition of your SD card (the partition should be visible on all systems which support FAT16, which includes Windows, Linux and OSX among others).